Class of 2025

 - Scoir Student

-If you have any questions about the Tech Boot Camp, please contact Mr. Fred Jaravata, educational technology specialist, at firstname.lastname@example.org.
+If you have any questions about Tech Boot Camp, please contact Mr. Fred Jaravata, educational technology specialist, at email@example.com or Mr. Alfredo Acosta, Jr., assistant principal of student life and instruction, at firstname.lastname@example.org.

 At Christian Brothers, all students are required to take four semesters of a language in order to graduate.
 Colleges encourage six or more semesters of a language.
 CB offers American Sign Language, French, and Spanish.
 More information about our world languages programs can be found here.